turbot/steampipe-plugin-ibm/docs/index.md

 select * from ibm_qa.ibm_iam_user
 ```

-You can multi-account connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
+You can create multi-account connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
 Aggregators allow you to query data from multiple connections for a plugin as if they are a single connection.

 ```hcl
 connection "ibm_all" {